 What Is the Salary for Entry-Level Automotive Mechanic Jobs?

 The entry-level salary you might earn is difficult to predict.
-PayScale.com reported a median salary of $33,717 for automotive service technicians and mechanics with 0-5 years of professional experience as of September 2015.
+PayScale.com reported a median salary of $50,000 for automotive service technicians and mechanics as of June 2019.
 However, your income can depend on the sector of work you choose, as well as your geographic location.

 Important Facts About Automotive Mechanic Jobs

 |Required Education||High school diploma or equivalent; industry certification|